-The term “director” usually refers to someone who directs actors on stage, in a movie, on television, or even on video games.
-However, the director of a film also directs the other people involved in the production.
+The term “director” usually refers to someone who directs actors on stage, in a movie, on television, or even in video games.
+However, a film director also directs the other people involved in the production.
 This includes casting, scriptwriting, and even the special effects and music in the film.

-A film Producer is often the person responsible for making sure all the details fall into place for the production of a movie.
+A film Producer is often responsible for ensuring all the details fall into place for the production of a movie.
 One key thing to know is that the majority of projects have multiple producers.
 Another key thing to know is that there are different types of producers.

 A producer also handles casting (finding the actors and actresses, usually in conjunction with the director), organizing the budget, and hiring the staff needed to make a film happen.
-A film producer is usually the one who hires all the different professionals needed to put a movie together.
-More commonly, they hire the department heads, who in turn bring the rest of the crew on board.
+A film producer usually hires all the professionals needed to create a movie.
+More commonly, they hire the department heads, which in turn bring the rest of the crew on board.

 They make sure that everything’s going according to plan.
-They might also work closely with directors and screenwriters, especially where certain decisions pertain to cost.
-They typically have final say on any decisions affecting the final output of the film, for example the final edit, unless someone like the director is contractually entitled to this.
+They might also work closely with directors and screenwriters, especially when making decisions about cost.
+They typically have the final say on any decisions affecting the final output of the film, for example, the final edit, unless someone like the director is contractually entitled to this.

 There are many types of producers.
-Some producers only deal with financing of the film, others are development/creative and some producers are connectors and only fine money and/or talent.
+Some producers only deal with the financing of the film, others are development/creative, and some producers are connectors and only find money and/or talent.

-The person who sources and secures the financing for a film production is called the executive producer.
-Ensuring there is enough money for the project is the executive producer’s top priority.
+The executive producer is the person who sources and secures the financing for film production.
+The executive producer’s top priority is ensuring enough money for the project.

-During preproduction, often it is the line producer who generates the full production (sometimes called a line item) budget, as well as breaking down the script and generating a preliminary shooting schedule.
-The line producer is responsible for ensuring that the movie is shot according to the production schedule and budget.
+During preproduction, often, it is the line producer who generates the full production (sometimes called a line item) budget, as well as breaks down the script and generates a preliminary shooting schedule.
+The line producer ensures that the movie is shot according to the production schedule and budget.

 On the production side, the line producer’s main task is to make sure that the movie is delivered on time and under budget.
 If it doesn’t meet these goals, he or she will make sure to change things up until the filming is completed.

 It’s not a creative role.
 Typically, it’s all about project management.
 The line producer hires most of the “below the line” talent and craftspeople.
 Sometimes they are required to get approval from the producer and/or director for choices in department heads.
-The best ones makes the budget and makes sure the project doesn’t go over.
+The best ones make the budget and ensure the project doesn’t go over.

 Unit Production Manager (UPM)

-On very low budget movies, this position is often combined with that of line producer.
-A UPM or unit production manager manages the day-to-day operations of the film production team (film crew) and ensures that they are well supported and equipped to complete their tasks.
+On very low-budget movies, this position is often combined with that of a line producer.
+A UPM or unit production manager manages the day-to-day operations of the film production team (film crew) and ensures that they are well-supported and equipped to complete their tasks.

-In other words, a UPM ensures the safety of cast and crew during production and ensures that the final footage meets expectations.
+In other words, a UPM ensures the cast and crew’s safety during production and that the final footage meets expectations.
 More often than not, this is done in conjunction with one or more of the producers.
 The job requires great attention to detail.